A statistical framework for efficient out of distribution detection in deep neural networks: Abstract

 \section{Abstract}

-Commonly, Deep Neural Networks (DNNs) generalize well on samples drawn from a distribution similar to that of the training set.
+\textbf{Background.} Commonly, Deep Neural Networks (DNNs) generalize well on samples drawn from a distribution similar to that of the training set.
 However, DNNs' predictions are brittle and unreliable when the test samples are drawn from a dissimilar distribution.
-This presents a major concern for deployment in real-world applications, where such behavior may come at a great cost --- as in the case of autonomous vehicles or healthcare applications.
+This is a major concern for deployment in real-world applications, where such behavior may come at a considerable cost, such as industrial production lines, autonomous vehicles, or healthcare applications.

-This paper frames the Out Of Distribution (OOD) detection problem in DNN as a statistical hypothesis testing problem.
-Unlike previous OOD detection heuristics, our framework is guaranteed to maintain the false positive rate (detecting OOD as in-distribution) for test data.
-We build on this framework to suggest a novel OOD procedure based on low-order statistics.
-Our method achieves comparable or better than state-of-the-art results on well-accepted OOD benchmarks without retraining the network parameters --- and at a fraction of the computational cost.
+\textbf{Contributions.} We frame Out Of Distribution (OOD) detection in DNNs as a statistical hypothesis testing problem.
+Tests generated within our proposed framework combine evidence from the entire network.
+Unlike previous OOD detection heuristics, this framework returns a $p$-value for each test sample.
+It is guaranteed to maintain the Type I Error (T1E - incorrectly predicting OOD for an actual in-distribution sample) for test data.
+Moreover, this allows to combine several detectors while maintaining the T1E.
+Building on this framework, we suggest a novel OOD procedure based on low-order statistics.
+Our method achieves comparable or better results than state-of-the-art methods on well-accepted OOD benchmarks, without retraining the network parameters or assuming prior knowledge on the test distribution --- and at a fraction of the computational cost.